amold83/Test/README.md

 * Email and Text Reminders: NH EASY has added reminders through additional channels such as text messages and emails to help increase awareness.
 Users have the optional ability to opt in and out at any point
 * Live Chat : Allows clients to interact real-time with state representatives to offer assistance
 * Real time processing: NH EASY is integrated with the Real time Processing APIs to process MAGI or Family Planning applications in real time
+*  Nudges:There are context-specific nudges throughout NH EASY to provide additional reminders and help for different scenarios.
+Banners across the top of the user’s dashboard homepage when they log in.

 ## Provider
 * Access to portal functions based on pre-determined roles.
 Ability to add / edit user profiles based on roles